buildplan/rsync-backup-script/README.md

 # Delete rotated logs older than this many days
 LOG_RETENTION_DAYS=90

+# --- Recycle Bin ---
+# If enabled, files deleted from the source will be moved to a remote
+# recycle bin instead of being permanently removed.
+This provides a safety net.
+RECYCLE_BIN_ENABLED=true
+# The name of the directory on the remote server to use as the recycle bin.
+RECYCLE_BIN_DIR="recycle_bin"
+# The number of days to keep daily backup folders in the recycle bin before deleting them.
+RECYCLE_BIN_RETENTION_DAYS=30

 # --- Notification Toggles ---
 # Set to 'true' to enable, 'false' to disable.
 NTFY_ENABLED=true